petrihakkinen/ace-forth/README.md

 ## Differences with Jupiter Ace Forth interpreter

-- Word names are case sensitive.
-In contrast to standard Forth, words need to be written in lower case.
+- Word names are case sensitive by default.
+However, you can turn off case sensitivity using the `--ignore-case` option.
+When in case sensitive mode, standard word names should be written in lower case (e.g. `dup` instead of `DUP`).

 - Floating point literals are not currently supported.